TTteam1/proyectoteam1/README.md

     - Create a route
   - Associate the Public Route Table with both Public Subnets
 * Create a Nat Gateway for both public subnets
+  - Create two Elastic IPs
   - Create Route table for each NatGateways
   - Create a Route for both Natgateways
   - Associate the route tables with subnets
-* Create two Elastic IPs

-* Route for the two Natgateway
-* Associate the route tables to subnets
->
 * Create the SG for instance
 * Create the SG for instance in subnet private
 * Create the SG for ALB